image by Nikk Nguyen | see more of this real wedding here

 Vivir Mi Vida — Marc Anthony

-Party in the USA — Miley Cyrus
+Party In The U.S.A. – Miley Cyrus

 Don’t Stop Til You Get Enough — Michael Jackson